Diego-Guz/Diego-Guz.github.io/_pages/about.md

 My current research interests include Human-Computer Interaction, Ubiquitous Computing, and Embedded Systems in the domain of Assistive Technology.
 More specifically, I am passionate about creating accessible, interactive systems that support individuals with disabilities in overcoming everyday physical and cognitive challenges.

-Please feel free to reach out via email at diego.guzman.gonzalez[at]emory[dot]edu if you would like to connect!
+Please feel free to connect with me via email at diego.guzman.gonzalez[at]emory[dot]edu!
 You can also download my [CV](assets/pdf/CV - Diego Guzman.pdf) to learn more about my background and experience.
 (CV last updated: June 2025)